hyorimitsu/sample-promptfoo/src/langgraph/README.md

     ./promptfoo.sh eval --share
     ```

-3. Confirmation of evaluation results
+3. Viewing the Evaluation Results

-    The results are displayed in the terminal (or web browser if you are issuing a shared URL) as follows.
+    The results will be displayed in the terminal (or in a web browser if you issue a shared URL) as follows.

     ![langgraph_result](https://github.com/hyorimitsu/sample-promptfoo/blob/main/src/simple/langgraph_result.png)